tford-dev/MyRandomQuoteGenerator/README.md

-# Techdegree Project 1
+# techDegree-project1
- A random quote generator.
+ A random quote generator I coded for the Team Treehouse Full Stack JavaScript curriculum.